-For divers who are seeking advanced certifications, the renowned Crystal Dive Resort is recognized by PADI (Professional Association of Diving Instructors) as a “Career Development Center,” one of only a handful in Thailand, and offers pro-level courses including instructor development programs and Divemaster courses.
+For divers who are seeking advanced certifications, the renowned Crystal Dive Resort is recognized by PADI (Professional Association of Diving Instructors) as a “Career Development Center”, one of only a handful in Thailand, and offers pro-level courses including instructor development programs and Divemaster courses.
 While these classes set Crystal Dive apart from the competitors, this shop also caters to the less experienced, with courses for divers of any skill level, from beginners to seasoned pros.
 Their instructors are from all over the world, and offer courses in over a dozen different languages.
 Crystal Dive is in Mae Haad, which means that the resort is a bit farther from the main strip along Sairee Beach where most of the nightlife is located.

 New Way Diving, one of the island’s smaller schools, offers classes that cater to first-time divers seeking their certification.
-Their early-morning excursions depart before those of many of the larger schools in the area, offering a less-crowded dive experience.
+Their early-morning excursions depart before those of many of the larger schools in the area, offering a less-crowded diving experience.

-The middle ground between the larger schools (Crystal) and the smaller ones (New Way Diving) is Big Blue – a midsize company that combines a friendly, sociable scene with professional service.
+The middle ground between the larger schools (Ban’s) and the smaller ones (New Way Diving) is Big Blue – a midsize company that combines a friendly, sociable scene with professional service.
 Accommodations at the Big Blue resort are very cheap, and give divers a chance to socialize before and after the dives.
-In fact, Big Blue Diving is listed at number 1 on the Lonely Planet’s “must-do activities” in Koh Tao.
+In fact, Big Blue Diving is listed at number 1 on the Lonely Planet’s “must-do activities” on Koh Tao.

-Prices for Scuba Diving in Koh Tao
+Prices for Scuba Diving on Koh Tao